-A Necessary Family: Cosmo Gumbo (Tellwell Publishing) tells a story of injustice, resilience and peaceful bravery among an unlikely group—minotaur.
-This children's book is part of a series and is a testament to Brown’s love for imaginative artistic development.
+A Necessary Family: Cosmo Gumbo (Tellwell Publishing) tells a story of injustice, resilience and peaceful bravery among an unlikely group—zuminaur.
+This young adult book is part of a series and is a testament to Brown’s love for imaginative artistic development.

 A recipient of Canada's Martin Luther King Jr. Award in 2005 for her play: Image in the Mirror, Jeri Brown grew up in St. Louis, Missouri and now lives in Halifax, Nova Scotia.
 Her ongoing academic research on “improvisation within the vocal ecosystem” explores the role of the improvising vocal artist in the larger musical setting including the role of performance of vocalists with severe handicaps.
 Brown has several published papers and books worldwide and is thrilled to be a member of the League of Canadian Poets and International Women's Writing Guild.
 Daughter of accomplished painter, granddaughter of a railway porter, and a cook with a sixth sense, Brown is recipient of Canada's Martin Luther King Jr. award in 2005 for her play: Image in the Mirror .
 She grew up in St. Louis, Missouri and now lives in Nova Scotia with her husband.